geneichinose/Practical_Application_Assignment_17.1/README.md

 ![PCA.png](./PCA.png)

+Figure.
 Cumulative Variance Explained versus principal components.

 Given that there are 53 features we use PCA do see if we can reduce the number of dimensions.
 The features are scaled by the mean and standard deviations.
 Based on the cumulative variance explained for all 53 principal components, we decided to grid search over 24, 32, 36 number of principal components to capture at least 75% to 95% of all the variance in the features.
 The significance, here is that we reduce the run time for training the classification models by using at least 17 fewer features.
 As a test using some of the faster classifier models (not SVM), we also consider all original 53 untransformed features.

 ![SVM.png](./SVM.png)

-Figure above shows the confusion matrix, ROC curve, and Precision-Recall curve with optimal SVM Classifier.
+Figure.
+The confusion matrix, ROC curve, and Precision-Recall curve with optimal the Support Vector Machine SVC classifier.

-**Table of scores**
+### Table of scores:

 ![df_scores.png](./df_scores.png)

-**Findings:**
+## Findings:

 1. PCA reduced the number of features needed to train classifiers mainly reducing the number of non-important features by about 17 (53 to 36).
 The percent cumulative variance explanation was 95% with number of principal components at 36.

 ![Precision-Recall-Curve.png](Precision-Recall-Curve.png)

+Figure.
+The precision-recall curve for top performing classifiers.
+Note, KNeighbors was left out.

 2. SVM and Decision Tree Classifier performed the best f1-score (see figure above and Table with scores).
 SVM took about 50 times slower than Decision Tree Classifier.